Jonmontaluisa/developers-api/README.md

 ```
 and run it with:
 ```
-docker run -p 3001:3000 -d <the cool name you give it above>
+docker run -p 3001:3000 -d <the cool name you gave it above>
 ```
 ### Technologies
 The following API is build with NodeJS and Express